AsbjornOlling/mopidyapi/README.md

 ## Contributing

-Please do tell me bout bugs via the [github issue tracker](https://github.com/AsbjornOlling/mopidyapi).
+Please do tell me about bugs via the [github issue tracker](https://github.com/AsbjornOlling/mopidyapi).

 Also feel free to write, if you're just in the mood to help me improve this project.
 I don't bite :)